griMarina/-ity_bike/README.md

 - Cypress (for e2e testing)
 - PHPUnit (for backend testing)

+I chose PHP and MySQL for the backend of this project because I had previous experience working with them in my past projects.
+However, I wanted to challenge myself and improve my skills, so I decided to use Vue.js for the frontend, even though I had only a limited experience with it before.

+In addition, I took this project as an opportunity to explore new tools and technologies.
+I experimented with Cypress for end-to-end testing and Docker for containerization, both of which were new to me.
+This allowed me to gain hands-on experience and broaden my skill set.

 ## Features

 - Data import from the CSV files to the MySQL database